A dome over Lake Washington? Boeing building spacecraft? Here’s what Seattle Times writers in 1970 predicted for 2020

 “With a flick of a switch and punch of a button, (people) can make available any diversion they desire at the moment: the greatest music by the greatest musicians; the greatest plays by the greatest actors; the greatest anything by the greatest performers,” he wrote.

 The movie house will “go the way of the marathon dance and the six-day bicycle race,” Don Duncan wrote.
-This one is starting to show some truth; arts critic Moira Macdonald recently lamented the loss of Seattle’s historic Landmark Theatres.
+This one is starting to ring true; arts critic Moira Macdonald recently lamented the loss of Seattle’s historic Landmark Theatres.

-Grim, too, was the future predicted for other local institutions, such as the Seattle Symphony:

-“In 1990, after the restructuring of the federal government, the King, who was tone-deaf, cut off federal funds for the support of symphony orchestras, and the Symphony of the Pacific Northwest quickly succumbed to a surfeit of deficits,” Johnson predicted.

 Culture